 The joyous Thanksgiving season is upon us, and most pet owners would put their dog at the top of their list of things to be grateful for.
 So, it’s only natural to want to offer your dog some of the delicious treats that are around during this season.
-However, in order to provide a genuinely secure Thanksgiving dinner for dogs, you must have a dog-friendly Thanksgiving cuisine plan and understand some of the hazards associated with this holiday occasion.
+However, in order to provide a genuinely secure Turkey day dinner for dogs, you must have a dog-friendly Thanksgiving cuisine plan and understand some of the hazards associated with this holiday occasion.

 What Should I Feed My Dog on Thanksgiving?

 The good news is that there are several delectable and dog-safe Thanksgiving meals to enjoy!
 Many of the standard meals, when cooked correctly, may be offered to your dog.
 Because the typical human Thanksgiving dinner often contains extra salt and sugar, it’s best to prepare a dog-specific Thanksgiving dinner to share with your pet.
 Here are some foods that can be given to your furry friend!

 The Thanksgiving table always has a place reserved for sweet potatoes, but the standard holiday meal that’s mashed with butter and salt or toasted marshmallows isn’t good for your dog because there’s too much added sugar and salt.
 Fido can, however, have a part in the carb-heavy pleasure!

 Sweet potatoes are a completely safe vegetable for dogs, and they also contain various vitamins and minerals that will benefit your pet.
 It’s critical that you only give your dog fully cooked potatoes, since raw potatoes might be harmful to your pet.
 You can prick a sweet potato and place it in the microwave for several minutes to make it soft.
 Remove as much flesh as possible from the peel and cool it before serving.